 The 2023 NIH Policy requires all grant applications or renewals that generate scientific data to include a robust and detailed plan for how the data will be managed and shared during the entire funded period.
 This Data Management and Sharing Plan (DMS Plan) should include information on data storage, access policies/procedures, preservation, metadata standards, distribution approaches, and more.

 The term scientific data is defined in the policy as "The recorded factual material commonly accepted in the scientific community as of sufficient quality to validate and replicate research findings, regardless of whether the data are used to support scholarly publications."

-The DMSP will be assessed by NIH Program Officers (though peer reviewers will comment on the proposed data management budget).
+The DMS Plan will be assessed by NIH Program Officers (peer reviewers will comment on the proposed data management budget).
 The Institute, Center, or Office (ICO)-approved plan becomes a Term and Condition of the Notice of Award.

-Download the NIH Data Management & Sharing Policy Briefing Sheet for Harvard Researchers: Policy Overview and Implications and explore the NIH Data Management and Sharing Policy FAQ for Harvard-focused information
+- Download the NIH Data Management & Sharing Policy Briefing Sheet for Harvard Researchers: Policy Overview and Implications.

-Download the Harvard NIH DMSP Budgeting and Application Instructions – Tip Sheet for guidance focused toward Principal Investigators and grant managers working together to complete an application, which includes the newly required DMSP
+- Download the Harvard NIH DMSP Budgeting and Application Instructions – Tip Sheet for guidance focused on Principal Investigators and grant managers working together to complete an application, which includes the newly required DMSP.

-- Determine your personal timeline.
+- Determine your timeline.
 Developing a DMSP should be a high priority, especially if you are working with external collaborators as it may take time to set up appropriate data procedures or agreements.
 Start early to ensure you have time to consult with campus service providers before your application is due.
 For example, the Countway Library DMP Review Service requires two weeks notice for review.